 Text located at address 080F80A0.

-There are several things that can be found inside the game's tiles.
-A lot of items, weapons, a doll that was seemingly meant to have an attack and a hang-glider that was probably supposed to be the flying armor.
+Several unused graphics can be found inside the game's tiles, such as items, weapons, and a doll that was seemingly meant to have an attack and a hang-glider.

 Sprites of Konami Man and his accomplice, Konami Lady.
-They are early mascots for the Japanese branch of Konami and have made appearances in several of the company's games.
+They are former Konami of Japan mascots and have made appearances in several of the company's games.